How to collect quality student learning data

 The go-to in remote environments, online assessments, may seem like the best option to adapt tasks to virtual environments.
 But note that not all tasks can be adapted to a digital format.
 You will continue to need to see student thinking or hear student thinking.
 Continue to conduct tasks that provide students opportunities to demonstrate their thinking and share their work such as the tools listed above.
 Use one-on-one interviews or set up drop-off times for students to share completed written work at regular intervals.
 Digital formative assessment tools should only be reserved for tasks where students need to demonstrate computational fluency, fact retrieval, or other tasks where the end answer is more important than process.
 These last results are inherently the least reliable due to the difficulty of controlling for help from parents or searching for responses online.

-Teachers can continue to gather quality student learning data this year.
+Teachers can continue to gather quality student learning data through the pandemic.
 Focus on essential skills; scale back formal classroom assessments; adapt tasks for interviews or work samples shared through distance learning tools; and make sure that the ease of digital formative assessment tools are only used for tasks where it is not important to the teacher to understand and document student thinking.

 No one wants to go through the difficult process of conducting assessments in remote and hybrid environments only to find that that data is not actually useful to teachers.
 Focus this year on gathering quality data.
 Reduce the quantity of the data.
 The scope will be more focused than in years past.
 But these efforts to focus on quality data will give teachers the best information to support student learning.